-Appendix A - Status Report Requirements ONE NORTH CAROLINA SBIR/STTR PHASE I MATCHING FUNDS PROGRAM STATUS REPORT REQUIREMENTS
+Appendix A - Interim Status Report Requirements

+ONE NORTH CAROLINA SBIR/STTR PHASE I MATCHING FUNDS PROGRAM INTERIM STATUS REPORT REQUIREMENTS

-All required Status Reports must be submitted via sciGrants using the tools and forms provided therein for this purpose.
-As part of a Status Report, Recipients will be required to provide a thorough and complete report of their progress to date, including summaries of their company's status at the time of the report in terms of:
+All required Interim Status Reports must be submitted via sciGrants using the tools and forms provided therein for this purpose.
+As part of an Interim Status Report, Match Award Recipients will be required to provide a thorough and complete report of their progress to date, including summaries of their company's interim status at the time of the report in terms of:

 - 1. Research progress; - 2.
-The adequacy of the Match Award in meeting the company's needs; and - 3.
+The adequacy of NCBST SBIR/STTR Matching funds in meeting the company's needs; and - 3.
 Whether the company is still prepared to accept a Federal Phase II contract if awarded.

-Also, if the company is unable to continue operations, even with the Match Award, it must provide a detailed explanation why.
+Also, if the company is unable to continue operations, even with the One North Carolina SBIR/STTR Phase I Matching Funds Program award, it must provide a detailed explanation why.

-This report is due every six months after receipt of a Match Award until the Recipient receives a Federal Phase II award for the program for which a Match Award was given, or notification that the Federal Phase II award will not be granted.
+This report is due every six months after receipt of Match Award until the Recipient of a Federal Phase II award for the program for which a Match Award was given or notification the Federal award will not be granted.
 However, the Board at its discretion may require these reports more frequently.

-Appendix B - Final Report Requirements ONE NORTH CAROLINA SBIR/STTR PHASE I MATCHING FUNDS PROGRAM FINAL REPORT REQUIREMENTS
+Appendix B - Final Report Requirements

+ONE NORTH CAROLINA SBIR/STTR PHASE I MATCHING FUNDS PROGRAM FINAL REPORT REQUIREMENTS

 All Final Reports must be submitted via sciGrants using the tools and forms provided therein for this purpose.
 Final Reports must be filed within 30 days of notification of a Federal Phase II contract award or denial.
-As part of the Final Report, Recipients will be required to provide a thorough and complete report of their program performance, including responses to the following questions:
+As part of the Final Report, Match Award Recipients will be required to provide a thorough and complete report of their program performance, including responses to the following questions:

-- 1) If your firm was awarded a Federal Phase II contract, please state the date of award and the contract amount. - 2) If a Phase II contract was awarded but the company was unable or unwilling to accept the contract, please explain. - 3) Please state whether the company plans to continue the proposed research with its own resources if a Federal Phase II contract was not awarded.
-If this is the case will/did the Match Award contribute to the firm's ability to continue the research? - 4) Please discuss any material effects the Match Award had on your firm. - 5) Please provide any general comments you may have about this program. - 6) Please provide a summary of progress toward the achievement of the originally stated aims, a list of the results (positive or negative) considered significant, and a list of related publications.
+- 1. If your company was awarded a Federal Phase II contract, please state the date of award and the contract amount. - 2.
+If a Phase II contract was awarded but the company was unable or unwilling to accept the contract, please explain. - 3.
+Please state whether the company plans to continue the proposed research with its own resources if a Federal Phase II contract was not awarded.
+If this is the case, will/did the One North Carolina SBIR/STTR Phase I Matching Funds Program award contribute to the company's ability to continue the research? - 4.
+Please discuss any material effects the One North Carolina SBIR/STTR Phase I Matching Funds Program award had on your company. - 5.
+Please provide any general comments you may have about this program. - 6.
+Please provide a summary of progress toward the achievement of the originally stated aims, a list of the results (positive or negative) considered significant, and a list of publications.